frdr-dfdr/frdr_docs/docs/en/about.md

 * April 2017: Beta testing was started and the project was put in limited production mode with a small number of research groups.
 * August 2019: CANARIE announced $2M of funding to CARL Portage, of which a portion is going towards moving FRDR into full production.

+## Geodisy Project

+Details here about the project.

 ## Security and Privacy